 Some are using solutions to take the pain out of creating and issuing DDQs and monitoring the responses.
 Popular features include industry standard templates and dashboards to track responses and highlight red flags.
 There are also solutions that make life easier for third parties by alleviating the burden of filling in lengthy DDQs, such as by providing a central library of approved content for faster form completion and the ability to delegate questions or sections of the DDQ internally.

 And the best of both integrate with broader third-party risk management systems for a seamless workflow – no manual data entry required.

 The ethiXbase Approach

-One of the newest solutions on the market is the ethiXbase Smart DDQ system.
-It aims to streamline the DDQ process, improving an organisation’s visibility of third-party risk and optimizing the onboarding process for organisations and their third parties alike.
+One of the most complete solutions on the market is the ethiXbase Smart DDQ system.
+It aims to streamline the DDQ process, improving an organisation’s visibility of third-party risk and optimising the onboarding process for organisations and their third parties alike.

 Other noteworthy benefits include:

 If a third party has not completed the DDQ, Smart DDQ sends them automatic reminders.
 It also shows where they are in the questionnaire, which helps to identify any blockers or areas where they may need assistance.
 This helps to remove any barriers standing in the way of DDQ completion, all without lifting a finger!